 Records management is a challenge for any organization that needs to store, manage and protect records for a long time.

-Some of the major records management challenges are information overload, data accuracy & integrity, maintaining compliance with regulations, managing records across multiple locations, poor records retrieval, and missing retention schedule.
+Typical records management challenges are information overload, data accuracy & integrity, maintaining compliance with regulations, managing records across multiple locations, poor records retrieval, and missing retention schedule.

 Records management challenges can be divided into three categories: Data Capture, Data Storage, and Data Protection.